cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 This means: run my file every 3 minutes, from 7am to 8:59am, from Mon to Fri.

-After one day of running, I graphed my feed in iPython Notebook with seaborn:
+After one day of running, I <b>plotted my feed</b> in iPython Notebook with seaborn:

 #### citibikegraph.ipynb
 ```